Skip to content

 Local Scope

-The local scope allows you to apply scopes on each component basis like the <style scoped> of single-file components, only that component’s scope is enabled.
-This is very useful if you want to manage the i18n resource like locale messages for each component.
+The local scope in Vue allows you to manage i18n resources on a per-component basis, similar to how <style scoped> works in single-file components.
+When a component has a local scope, only that component's i18n resources are active.
+This is particularly useful when you want to manage locale messages specific to each component.

-The local scope is enabled with specifying the i18n component option, which creates a VueI18n instance when the component is initialized.
-So, VueI18n instance of the component this.$i18n is not the same as VueI18n instance referenced with global property of the i18n instance.
+Local scope is enabled by specifying the i18n option within the component.
+This creates a new VueI18n instance when the component is initialized.
+As a result, the VueI18n instance accessed through this.$i18n in that component is distinct from the global VueI18n instance available through the global property of the i18n instance.

 Locale Changing